Enter your E-mail Address

 • various ethnic cultures that combine to make this city a cosmopolitan place, such as the Chinese New Year, or the Primo Italiano event

-• sydney festival - jazz and bluesmusic with a jazz and blues festival in Darling Harbour,
+• music with a jazz and blues festival in Darling Harbour,

 • books with a writers’ festival,